beatrupp/brblog/content/posts/2025/2025-06_evolving_codebase/index.md

 Some use the term "primitive obsession" for it.
 I've seen it many times - for example with country codes - that are used throughout the code base.
 Instead, convert the strings to enum cases as early as possible (e.g. when receiving a country code as string from a backend) and use the enum cases in a type-safe way going forward.
 In the best case you'll only see the string representation of countries (e.g. `CH`, `DE`, `AT`) in one single place and not anymore thereafter as the respective enum cases will be used e.g. `.switzerland`, `.germany`, `.austria`.

-Bonus tip: as of iOS 16, Swift's Foundation Framework already provides a list of all ISO countries ([Locale.Region](https://developer.apple.com/documentation/foundation/locale/region-swift.struct)) that might be a good solution for your code base as well.
-In general it's a good idea to see what the Foundation Framwork supports, you might be able to reuse proven code instead of reinventingn your own.

-Other indications for primitive obsession are that `String` is used for types which carry more meaning than an array of characters.
-For example ISBN or VIN.
+Other indications for primitive obsession that I have observed is that `String` is used for types which carry more meaning than an array of characters.
+For example [ISBN](https://en.wikipedia.org/wiki/ISBN) or [VIN](https://en.wikipedia.org/wiki/Vehicle_identification_number).
 These can be at least type-aliased as a first step to transport more semantic meaning.
 As a second step they can be extracted as real value objects with validation methods or throwing initialisers that guarantee proper usage of the type.

-## Dependency injection
+## 💉 Dependency injection

 Another thing I check is whether dependencies are instantiated within classes and if that is the case (e.g. often seen with `NotificationCenter.defaultCenter` or `WCSession.default` or any other Apple Foundation functionality) move them at least to the class initialiser as a simple form of dependency injection.
 With that change you'll be able to properly unit test the class as you can inject mock dependencies via a protocol.